droidpl/github-enterprise-upgrade-cli/Readme.md

   -v string
         GHE version
   -y boolean
-        Automatic yes to confirmation prompt and run non-interactively -dry-run boolean
+        Automatic yes to confirmation prompt and run non-interactively (default false) -l boolean
+        Download the upgrade package locally (from where you're running the tool) and upload it to servers, instead of downloading it from the servers.
+This is useful in case of servers have no/slow internet (default false)
+  -dry-run boolean
         If true, only print how teh execution looks like, without running it.
   -use-ssh-config boolean